Want to Incorporate?

 - All Articles of Incorporation must be signed by the physician or physicians who are the incorporator(s).

 - Submit Articles of Incorporation by email or mail for College endorsement BEFORE submitting them to Alberta Corporate Registry.
 Allow 5 – 10 business days for processing.
-Effective Dec.
-1, 2016, all CPSA endorsed articles will be emailed to the requester in Portable Document Format (PDF).
+All CPSA endorsed articles will be emailed to the requester in Portable Document Format (PDF).
+This format is accepted by Alberta Registry Offices.

 - Once Alberta Corporate Registry has established/continued/amended/amalgamated your professional corporation, submit the following to the College by email or mail: